Blazin64/movie-rating-prediction/README.md

 A project for COMP6/4118

 ## Setup instructions
-This project uses Numpy, Surprise, and Tkinter.
+This Python 3 based project uses Numpy, Surprise, and Tkinter.

 Run this command to install them:
 ```
 pip3 install numpy scikit-surprise tkinter
 ```
+You will also need to install the `python3-tk` (Debian/Ubuntu) or `python3-tkinter` (Fedora) packages.
+On Windows, it can be installed with the "tcl/tk and IDLE" check box under optional features in the Python 3 installer.

 ## Usage